chunbochu/COMP670.chunbochu.github.io/Othello.md

 Make sure that your Java version is 11 or higher.
 It's recommended to install the newest Java JDK.

-The Othello class contains a main() method, so to run the program, execute the Othello class.
+The `Othello` class contains a `main()` method, so to run the program, execute the `Othello` class.

-When you run Othello, a window will appear with a green area with the label click here to start game.
+When you run Othello, a window will appear with a green area with the label `click here to start game`.
 Click the green area and you will be asked to specify whether each player should be controlled by a human or the computer; for now, specify human for both, as you haven't implemented your AI yet.
-Clicking on OK starts the game.
+Clicking on `OK` starts the game.

 A human-controlled player makes a move by double-clicking an empty square on the grid.
 Not all squares constitute valid moves; the mouse